This update was made on April 13, 2023.

 L&D should have a role in all five phases starting with assessing performance at Point-of-Work with a PWA.
 The results will reveal attributes of task-centric, roles-specific performance at Point-of-Work that restrain performance.
 What better data for designing a training solution could you find?

-If L&D spent half the time enabling human performance at Point-of-Work to overcome performance restrainers as IT spends in fine-tuning and optimizing the systems prior to GoLive, think about how much more productive the workforce would be…with shortened learning curves to overcome…not to mention how the Help Desk would fare better with 40-50% fewer distress calls.
+If L&D spent half the time enabling human performance at Point-of-Work to overcome performance restrainers as IT spends in fine-tuning and optimizing the systems before GoLive, think about how much more productive the workforce would be…with shortened learning curves to overcome…not to mention how the Help Desk would fare better with 40-50% fewer distress calls.

-Where is this failure clearly obvious?
+Where is this failure obvious?
 Point-of-Work!
 L&D does not implement beyond the deployment of learning…does not go downstream to the post-training Point-of-Work where knowledge retention loss routinely takes no prisoners.

-Thanks for reading and take good care!
+Thanks for reading; please check out “Confessions of a Performance Ninja” and take good care!